4 - 04.1

 - Room capacity of the registered event location must be adequate in regard to expected attendance; only public areas of the hall or dining area may be utilized.
 The organization will be responsible for damage and breakage of university property or violations of state and/or university regulations.

 - Soft drinks, water, juice or other non-alcoholic beverages and substantial food must be provided.
 Substantial food includes light sandwiches, dips, meats, cheeses, and pizza.
 Avoid salty items like chips and popcorn.
 Solid foods high in protein help reduce the effects of alcohol.

 - Only university students, faculty, staff and their guests may be admitted.

 - Violation.
 Violation of university policy, regulations or state law subjects the violator to civil prosecution and/or university disciplinary action.

-- Consumption and possession of alcoholic beverages in academic/administrative buildings is prohibited unless specifically approved by the president or designee.
+- Use, possession, and distribution of alcoholic beverages in academic/administrative buildings is prohibited unless specifically approved by the president or designee.

-- The transportation of alcoholic beverages in open containers anywhere by any means on the Kent campus of the university is prohibited.
+- The transportation of alcoholic beverages in open containers anywhere by any means on the campuses of the university is prohibited.

 Policy Prior Effective Dates:11/4/1977, 10/5/1979, 4/30/1982, 10/18/1982, 10/14/1992, 9/17/1993, 5/24/1995, 9/26/2005, 6/1/2007, 3/1/2015